 Where to stay.
 Stay two nights here.
 Most visitors to Cliffs of Moher stay in nearby Doolin.
-It’s convenient and wasn’t crowded in May.
-Harbor View B&B is a great choice (just five minutes to the Cliffs).
+It’s convenient…just five minutes to the Cliffs.

-For a more local experience, however, stay at Vaughn’s Anchor Inn as we did in the tiny village of Liscannor (10-minute drive to the cliffs).
+For an even more local experience, however, stay at Vaughn’s Anchor Inn as we did in the tiny village of Liscannor (10-minute drive to the cliffs).
 This is an award-winning gastropub with comfortable rooms just upstairs.

 Not only will you find homemade chocolate chip cookies in your room daily, but a gourmet hot breakfast is included in your stay.
 (One of the most impressive breakfast I’ve ever had in my travels, I might add.)

 Where to eat and hear music.
 In Liscannor, eat at Vaughn’s Anchor Inn and head to Joseph McHugh for music.
 In Doolin, candlelight sets the mood at Gus O’Connor’s Pub for a simple meal and music afterward.
 McGann’s is another excellent spot for music in Doolin.